Tickets

 Colosseo (Line B)

-Here are all the options to get your scheduled tickets:
+Here are all the options to visit the Colosseum:

 Remember that your Colosseum ticket also gets you into the Forum and Palatine and there are no such restrictions there.
 You can enter either the day before your time-slot or the day after, so in this case we absolutely recommend an early morning visit.